pensjonatus/flash-fiction/blog/the-eyes-of-fear.md

 ---
-title: 'The Eye of Fear Is a Blind One'
+title: The Eye of Fear Is a Blind One
 date: '2013-01-27'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 When I was still in primary school, I used to be afraid the old elm on Jane